ropensci/rebird/vignettes/rebird_vignette.Rmd

 date: "2021-01-25"
 output: rmarkdown::html_vignette
 vignette: >
-    %\VignetteIndexEntry{rebird vignette}
+    %\VignetteIndexEntry{Introduction to the rebird package}
     %\VignetteEngine{knitr::rmarkdown}
     %\VignetteEncoding{UTF-8}
 ---

 A programmatic interface to the eBird database.
-Find out more about eBird at [their website](http://ebird.org/home/).
+Find out more about eBird at [their website](https://ebird.org/home/).

 ## Installation